Formal Verification of Multi-Paxos for Distributed Consensus: Related work and conclusion

-\mypar{Deductive verification} Kellomaki~\cite{kellomaki2004ann} formally specified and verified Basic Paxos using PVS~\cite{pvs13}.
-Jaskeliof and Merz~\cite{DiskPaxos-AFP} specified and verified a variant of Basic Paxos, called Disk Paxos~\cite{gafni2003disk}, using Isabelle/HOL~\cite{isabelle15}.
-Charron-Bost and Schiper~\cite{charron2009heard} expressed Basic Paxos in the Heard-Of model, and Charron-Bost and Merz~\cite{charron2009formal} verified it formally using Isabelle/HOL.
-Dr\u{a}goi et al.~\cite{Dragoi2016psync} specified and verified a version of Basic Paxos in PSync, which is based on the Heard-Of model, so the specification and proof are similar to~\cite{charron2009heard,charron2009formal}.
-Lamport, Merz, and Doligez~\cite{lam12basicproof} give a formal specification of Basic Paxos in TLA+ and a TLAPS-checked proof of its correctness.
-Lamport~\cite{lam11byzpaxos} wrote a TLA+ specification of Byzantine Paxos, a variant of Basic Paxos that tolerates arbitrary failures, and a TLAPS-checked proof that it refines Basic Paxos.
-With IronFleet, Hawblitzel et al.~\cite{hawblitzel2015ironfleet} verified a state machine replication system that uses Multi-Paxos at its core.
-Their specification mimics TLA+ models but is written in Dafny~\cite{dafny15}, which has no direct concurrency support but has more automated proof support than TLAPS.
-This work is superior to its peers by proving not only safety but also liveness properties.
-Schiper et al.~\cite{schiper2014dev} used EventML~\cite{eventml12} to specify Multi-Paxos and used NuPRL~\cite{constable86} to verify safety.
-Using the Verdi framework, Wilcox et al.~\cite{Wilcox2015verdi} expressed Raft~\cite{ongaro14raft}, an algorithm similar to Multi-Paxos, in OCaml and verified it using Coq~\cite{coq16}.
-All these works either do not handle Multi-Paxos or handle it using more restricted or less direct language models than TLA+, some mixed in large systems, making the essence of the algorithm's proof harder to find and understand.
+\mypar{Deductive verification} Kellom\"{a}ki~\cite{kellomaki2004annotated} formally specified and verified Basic Paxos using PVS~\cite{owre1992pvs}. and Charron-Bost and Merz~\cite{charron2009formal} verified a version of Basic Paxos using Isabelle/HOL~\cite{isabelle15}.
+Dr\u{a}goi et al.~\cite{druagoi2016psync} specified and verified a version of Basic Paxos in PSync, which is based on the Heard-Of model, so the specification and proof are similar to~\cite{charron2009heard,charron2009formal}.
+Lamport et al.~\cite{basicpaxos2014} give a formal specification of Basic Paxos in \tlaplus{} and a TLAPS-checked proof of its correctness.
+Lamport~\cite{lamport2011byzantizing} wrote a \tlaplus{} specification of Byzantine Paxos, a variant of Basic Paxos that tolerates arbitrary failures, and a TLAPS-checked proof that it refines Basic Paxos.
+K{\"u}fner et al.~\cite{kufner2012formal} exhibit a methodology to develop machine-checkable parameterized proofs of correctness of fault-tolerant round-based distributed algorithms with Basic Paxos as a case study.
+Their proof is approximately 10,000 lines in Isabelle/HOL.
+Merz, Lu, and Weidenbach~\cite{merz2011pastry}, and Azmy, Merz, and Weidenbach~\cite{azmy2018pastry} develop several versions of TLAPS proofs for Pastry, a distributed hash table algorithm, but do not discuss general proof strategies.

-In contrast, our work is the first to specify the exact phases of Multi-Paxos in a most direct and general language model, TLA+, with a complete correctness proof automatically checked using TLAPS.
-Building on Lamport, Merz, and Doligez's specification and proof for Basic Paxos~\cite{lam12basicproof}, we aim to facilitate the understanding of Multi-Paxos and its proof by minimizing the difference from those for basic Paxos.
-We also show this as a general way for specifying and proving variants of Multi-Paxos, by doing so for Multi-Paxos extended with preemption.
-We also discuss the significantly more complex but necessary subproofs by induction.
-Future work may automate inductive proofs and support the verification of variants that improve and extend Multi-Paxos, by extending specifications of variants of Paxos, e.g., Fast Paxos~\cite{lam2006fast} and Byzantine Paxos~\cite{lam11byzpaxos}, to Multi-Paxos and verifying these variants of Multi-Paxos as well as Raft~\cite{ongaro14raft}.